MohamedGalal-2/Hack-Assembler/README.md

 After executing the assembler command with your assembly file, a new binary code file (yourfile.hack) will be generated in the same folder.

 ### Functions
+Some of the functions built in this projects:

 1. Removes single lined comments from a file.

         void removeComments(FILE*, FILE*)